theiagen/public_health_bioinformatics/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Thank you for contributing to Theiagen's Public Health Bioinformatics repository!
-Please fill in the appropriate checklist below and delete whatever is not relevant.

-Please replace all '[ ]' with '[X]' to demonstrate completion.

-Please amend all text within '<>' as appropriate.

-Documentation on how to contribute can be found at https://github.com/theiagen/public_health_bioinformatics#contributing-to-the-phb-workflows
+Please ensure your contributions are formatted in line with or style guide found here: https://github.com/theiagen/public_health_bioinformatics#contributing-to-the-phb-workflows and follow the instructions with <>  to complete this PR.
 -->

 This PR closes issue #<Issue number>.